-- We (the CeilidhSoc Committee) are here to help in these situations, no matter how large or small the issue may be.
+- We are here to help, no matter how large or small your issue is.

 - The Inclusions Officer’s role is to provide a point of contact with the committee and to ensure that everyone feels safe, comfortable, and included.

 - We will listen to you, and try to work with you to resolve the issue in the best way possible all round.

 - We will, as far as possible, deal with complaints confidentially and discreetly.

 - We do not believe in victim-blaming.

 - If you are the person being complained against, your side will also be heard and taken into account.

 - In the event that we have to apply any sanction, this will not be done lightly or without due consideration and conversation.